 - Charlotte Thompson, a Florida woman, sued McNeil-PPC and Johnson & Johnson in state court in February 2012.
-Thompson took Tylenol for several days before she was taken to the emergency room in February 2008.
-She experienced severe liver damage and was hospitalized for several days.
-In addition to severe physical injuries, she has also experienced emotional injury, loss of earning capacity, and significant medical expenses.
-The lawsuit accuses McNeil and John & Johnson of failing to adequately warn of the risk of liver failure when taking Tylenol while not eating.
-It also claims the drug was not properly tested.
+Thompson had taken Tylenol for several days before being taken to the emergency room in February 2008 for liver-related injuries.
+In addition to severe physical injuries, she had also experienced emotional injury, loss of earning capacity, and significant medical expenses.
+The lawsuit accused McNeil and John & Johnson of failing to adequately warn of the risk of liver failure.
+It also claimed the drug was not properly tested.

 - Patricia Burdin

-- Kentucky woman Patricia Burdin suffered severe injury, including acute liver failure, after taking Extra Strength Tylenol and Lortab.
-She took the drugs in the dosages directed by her physician but was admitted to the emergency room with fulminant liver failure in May 2011.
+- Kentucky resident Patricia Burdin suffered severe injuries, including acute liver failure, after taking Extra Strength Tylenol and Lortab.
+She had taken the drugs in the dosages directed by her physician but was admitted to the emergency room with fulminant liver failure in May 2011.
 She and her husband filed a lawsuit in the Philadelphia Court of Common Pleas in January 2013.
-Their lawsuit includes her allegations of physical and emotional injuries and economic losses and her husband’s loss of consortium claim.
-The lawsuit was transferred to the federal MDL.
+Their lawsuit includes allegations of physical and emotional injuries and economic losses as well as her husband’s loss of consortium claim.
+The lawsuit has been transferred to the federal MDL.

 - Tonja Rash

-- After taking Tylenol, Tonja Rash was taken to Park Ridge Medical Center’s emergency room in Chattanooga, Tenn., on or about April 20, 2010.
-She experienced acute liver failure and was transferred to Vanderbilt University Medical Center on April 22.
-She died that day.
+- After taking Tylenol, Tonja Rash experienced acute liver failure and was taken to Park Ridge Medical Center’s emergency room in Chattanooga, Tenn., on or about April 20, 2010.
+She died on April 22 after being transferred to Vanderbilt University Medical Center.
 Her husband and her father, as executor of her estate, filed a lawsuit against McNeil-PPC and Johnson & Johnson in the Philadelphia Court of Common Pleas in January 2013.
 Like Burdin’s, this lawsuit was later transferred to the federal MDL.

-People have successfully sued Tylenol’s maker for injuries other than liver damage.
+People have successfully sued for injuries other than liver damage.
 These settlements include: